cnruby/gradle_kotlin/README.md

-## Understand the Code in the Project
+## Understand the Kotlin Code in the Project

 ### keyword `class` and `.`
 - declare a class and use a class